INASIC/conus-exogenomics/README.md

 # Conus Exogenomics
-This repository contains the Conus Exogenomics project, currently being researched at the Marine Science Institute, at the University of the Philippines Diliman.
+This repository contains files used by the Conus Exogenomics research group at the Marine Science Institute, University of the Philippines Diliman.

 http://www.msi.upd.edu.ph